mrcmina/academic-kickstart/content/project/MARTELOSCOPE/index.md

 The stand is mixed, with Norway spruce (*Picea abies*) and Scots pine (*Pinus sylvestris*) predominating, but beech, larch, silver fir, birch, and chestnut are also present.
 The basal area is 44.5 m²/ha, with a mean height of 21.5 m and a dominant height of about 30 m.
 The forest type is the silicatic spruce-fir-beech forest with Vaccinium myrtillus (FTB4), typical of the shaded slopes of the lower Adige Valley.
 At Eurac Research, we completed the characterization of the stand: for each tree, species, diameter, height, crown base height, and the presence of dendromicrohabitats (e.g., cavities, epiphytic structures, outgrowths) were recorded, which are useful for calculating the Potential Biodiversity Index, an indicator that is becoming increasingly relevant for sustainable forest management.
 A qualitative evaluation of the stem quality and and economic assessment has also been completed.

+Here you can download the [InfoSheet of the Marteloscope Colle di Bolzano](http://iplus.efi.int/uploads/IT_InfoSheet_Colle_di_Bolzano.pdf) with additional information about the characteristics of the forest.

 ![](/img/marteloscope1.png)

 The Colle/Kohlern marteloscope has been used as a demonstration area for forest education activities, with workshops for secondary school and university students focused on inventory data collection methodologies and microhabitat identification.
 The area is planned to be used as an open-air classroom for silvicultural simulations, research, and permanent monitoring.
 Eurac Research installed microclimatic sensors and dendrometers for real-time measurement of species growth, as well as testing new forest data acquisition technologies by comparing them with traditional methods.